Literal-Eval/adios-bonjour/README.md

 # Building
 Compiled using Qt 5.12, it should work with latest versions too.
 Some deprecations may be there, but those can be easily sorted out.
-To compile, open myQtp in Qt Creator, change the paths for resources in the code (the res folder), and it should compile fine.
+To compile, open the source projects respectively in Qt Creator, change the paths for resources in the code (the res folder), and it should compile fine.

 # Binaries
 Check the release section.